sarefo/sarefo.github.io/DuoNat/documentation/DuoNat Codebase Overview.md

 + `testingDialog.js` : Testing dialog to check out things not ready for primetime.

 ### Server-side code
-+ server/ contains the code that is supposed to be pushed to heroku.
++ server/ contains the code that is supposed to be pushed to Heroku.
 Heroku has auto-deployment from github enabled, so no need to manually push code there.
++ server/public is normally not used, it's just for testing purposes, as Heroku should only be responsible for the backend.

 ## HTML Structure